Easter Dinner For Two Ideas: 2 unique menus 2022

 The Easter recipes below work for two (maybe with a few leftovers).
 Or they can easily be scaled down if you prefer not to make too much food.

 Each menu includes a starter, several main course options, sides and a dessert.
-Find the recipes for each menu below the menu.
-Needless to say, you can mix and match to create your own menu.
+Find the recipes below each menu.

 You won’t see a ham recipe here.
 You will see other great ideas.
-At least we think you will :).
-Keep in mind that all these menus can serve more people if you adjust servings.
+At least we think you will 🙂 Keep in mind that all these menus can serve more people if you adjust servings.

 Starter